programminghistorian/jekyll/lessons/mapping-with-python-leaflet.md

 if __name__ == '__main__':
   main()
 ```

-Do you have a script ready?
+Do you have the script saved and ready to go?
 Good.
 Run the script from your command line by typing:

 ```bash
 python geocoder.py